rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 To expand to more context from paper list in bibliography section, we also build other three Naive Bayes classifiers for L1, L2, and L3 using paper title feature only.
 We believe that a publication from a certain field also cites other publications from same or similar fields.
 For each publication in the bibliography, we apply the same procedure as mentioned above, then we average the score to get top research fields from bibliography.
 Finally, we combine top research fields from paper titles and abstract with results from bibliography.

-### 5. Experiment Results
+## Experiment Results

 We discuss our experiment results for each task in this section.
 We use standard precision, recall, and F1 as evaluation metrics.

+#### Dataset Extraction

-**Dataset Extraction.** First, we analyze our experiment for dataset detection subtask comparing Naive Bayes and SVM classifier.
+First, we analyze our experiment for dataset detection subtask comparing Naive Bayes and SVM classifier.
 Using only paper titles in bibliography and explicit research method mentions, Naive Bayes and SVM classifiers are able to reach 0.88 & 0.92 F1 score respectively.
 Since SVM outperforms Naive Bayes, we use SVM for our dataset detection module.
-Table [4](#user-content-tab_dd_dev_result) shows detail dataset detection results on development set.
+Table [10.4](#user-content-tab_dd_dev_result) shows detail dataset detection results on development set.

-<a name="tab_dd_dev_result">Table 4</a>: Dataset Detection Results on Development Set
+<a name="tab_dd_dev_result">Table 10.4</a>: Dataset Detection Results on Development Set

 Classifier | Prec. | Rec. | F1
 ---------- | ----: | ---: | ---:
 Naive Bayes | 0.85 | 0.92 | 0.88
 SVM | 0.96 | 0.88 | 0.92

 To see the impact of performing dataset detection, we test the performance of dataset extraction with and without dataset detection on development set.
-Table [5](#user-content-tab_de_dev_result) summarizes the results.
+Table [10.5](#user-content-tab_de_dev_result) summarizes the results.
 As shown in the table, performing dataset detection before extraction significantly improves the dataset extraction on development set.

-<a name="tab_de_dev_result">Table 5</a>: Dataset Extraction Results on Development Set
+<a name="tab_de_dev_result">Table 10.5</a>: Dataset Extraction Results on Development Set

 Method | Prec. | Rec. | F1
 ------ | ----: | ---: | ---:
 No Dataset Detection | 0.18 | 0.33 | 0.24
 With Dataset Detection | 0.34 | 0.30 | 0.32

-<a name="tab_de_test_result">Table 6</a>: Dataset Extraction Result on Test Set
+<a name="tab_de_test_result">Table 10.6</a>: Dataset Extraction Result on Test Set

 Dataset | Prec. | Rec. | F1
 ------- | ----: | ---: | ---:
 Test Set (phase1) | 0.17 | 0.10 | 0.13

-Table [6](#user-content-tab_de_test_result) shows dataset extraction performance on test set (phase 1).
+Table [10.6](#user-content-tab_de_test_result) shows dataset extraction performance on test set (phase 1).
 The significant drop from development set result suggests that the test set might have different distribution compare to the training and development set.
 It might also contain dataset citations that are never been seen in training set.
+As mentioned in chapter 5, the test set contains new data source, non-open access journals from Sage publications which are not available in training and development set.
+It would be better to evaluate open access publications and non-open access publications separately so that we can have better understanding on the characteristics on each source in test set.

+#### Research Methods Identification

-**Research Methods Identification.** We only consider Naive Bayes and Logistic Regression classifiers for research method identification because they naturally outputs probability score.
-We perform 5-fold cross validation to evaluate classification performance, and the result can be seen in table [7](#user-content-tab_rmethods_5cv).
+We only consider Naive Bayes and Logistic Regression classifiers for research method identification because they naturally outputs probability score.
+We perform 5-fold cross validation to evaluate classification performance, and the result can be seen in table [10.7](#user-content-tab_rmethods_5cv).
 Logistic regression classifier outperforms Naive Bayes with 0.86 F1 score in classifying 133 research methods.

-<a name="tab_rmethods_5cv">Table 7</a>: F1 Score for Research Method Classification
+<a name="tab_rmethods_5cv">Table 10.7</a>: F1 Score for Research Method Classification

 Classifier | F1
 ---------- | ---:
 Naive Bayes | 0.55
 Logistic Regression | 0.86

+#### Research Fields Identification

-**Research Fields Identification.** We perform 5-fold cross validation to evaluate our classifiers to classify L1, L2, and L3 research fields.
-Table [8](#user-content-tab_rfields_pub_5cv) shows the results using n-gram features from paper title and abstract, whereas table [9](#user-content-tab_rfields_rt_5cv) shows the results using n-gram features from title only.
+We perform 5-fold cross validation to evaluate our classifiers to classify L1, L2, and L3 research fields.
+Table [10.8](#user-content-tab_rfields_pub_5cv) shows the results using n-gram features from paper title and abstract, whereas table [10.9](#user-content-tab_rfields_rt_5cv) shows the results using n-gram features from title only.
 Naive Bayes tends to perform slightly better on L3 research fields where we have large number of research field labels.
 We decide to use SVM for research field identification on publication level because SVM is generally better than Naive Bayes.
 On the other hand, we decide to use Naive Bayes for research field identification on bibliography level because Naive Bayes prefer to have more accurate L2 and L3 research fields.

-<a name="tab_rfields_pub_5cv">Table 8</a>: F1 Score for Research Field Classification on Publication Level using Paper Title and Abstract
+<a name="tab_rfields_pub_5cv">Table 10.8</a>: F1 Score for Research Field Classification on Publication Level using Paper Title and Abstract

 Classifier | L1 | L2 | L3
 ---------- | ----: | ---: | ---:
 Naive Bayes | 0.78 | 0.37 | 0.13
 SVM | 0.82 | 0.38 | 0.12

-<a name="tab_rfields_rt_5cv">Table 9</a>: F1 Score for Research Field Classification on Bibliography Level using Paper Title Only
+<a name="tab_rfields_rt_5cv">Table 10.9</a>: F1 Score for Research Field Classification on Bibliography Level using Paper Title Only

 Classifier | L1 | L2 | L3
 ---------- | ----: | ---: | ---: